borisdev/resume/resume.md

 ## Education

-PhD in Geography from joint program of SDSU and UCSB, 2015.
-Dissertation: [Assessing Inequality using Geographic Income Distributions](https://escholarship.org/content/qt8br7d5df/qt8br7d5df.pdf).
-Focus on data science for social science research involving location referenced data.
+PhD in Geography, at SDSU and UCSB, 2015.
+Data science for social science problems with location referenced data.

 ## Job experience